ast-hugger/fabulae/text/pressurised.md

 'If there is anything I can do—anything at all—you have only to ask.
 I knew Sir Reginald's affairs better than anyone.
 His correspondence, his appointments, his business dealings—I managed it all.
 I am entirely at your disposal.'

-Most kind.'
+'Most kind.'
 Holmes paused, as though struck by a sudden thought.
 'There is one small matter, now that you mention it.
 I have been considering acquiring a cat for my rooms in Baker Street.
 Would you recommend them as companions?'

 Fairweather's smile remained fixed.
 'I cannot say I have given the matter much thought, Mr. Holmes.
 I am not particularly fond of cats myself.'